-Lane swimming works best if the swimmers set off in speed order, with the faster swimmers at the front.
-If you are not sure of your speed, then start at the back and move forward as you work out your best position.
-Remember that you may have to change your position as we change strokes.
+- Swimmers set off in speed order, fastest at front.
+If not sure start at back and move forward as you work out your best position.

-Allow at least 5 seconds between swimmers – 10 seconds if you are sprinting or there are fewer swimmers in the lane.
-If in doubt, ask.
+- We generally allow 5 seconds between swimmers.
+On occasion 10 seconds if we are sprinting or there are few swimmers in the lane.

 - When tumble-turning we make sure we come out on the opposite side we were swimming to avoid the swimmer behind us.

 - We don’t stop before the end of the lane, if we need to take a break we do so at the wall.

 The Coach prepares and sets up our training sessions.
 It is important to listen when instructions and feedback is given.
 If something is not clear ask Coach rather than your fellow swimmers.

 - ‘Going top’ means setting off when the pace clock hand is at 12 o’clock

 - ‘Swimming 100s off 1’45” means both the swim and rest take 1’45”

 - ‘IM’ means Individual Medley, the order of strokes is: fly, back, breast, free